andifunke/packetskip/README.md

 #### The Capacity Manager

-The capacity manager is an application that regularly propagates a node's capacities to the service and which also can send queries to the index to retrieve nodes with certain properties.
+The capacity manager is an application that regularly propagates the node's capacities to the service and is also capable of sending queries to the index to retrieve other nodes with certain properties.
 The capacity manager is just an example for an application that can leverage PacketSkip.

 #### The PacketSkip Service

-While every node in a network runs the PacketSkip service, not all nodes are necessarily part of the skip graph.
+While every node in a network may run the PacketSkip service, not all nodes are necessarily part of the skip graph.
 In fact skip graph nodes are virtual nodes and one physical network node may host several skip graph nodes with a certain probability.